jschmidt92/ArmaDragonflyClient/docs/lists/listSet.md

 ## Description

-Set element of list stored at key from DB.
+Set element of list stored at `key` from DragonflyDB.

 ## Usage